The Balancing Act: Navigating Mid-Mom Phase and Office Priorities

 Navigating Mid-Mom Phase and Office Priorities

 I’m entering a new season—the “mid-mom” phase.
 I no longer have an infant, and I can finally enjoy a full night’s sleep (most of the time).
-My days are now more predictable, with everyone at school or daycare, which means I can map out my in the office and invest in building up my colleagues more consistently.
+My days are now more predictable, with everyone at school or daycare, which means I can map out my time in the office and invest in building up my colleagues more consistently.
 However, as all parents know, life changes quickly, and I have to be prepared to pivot on short notice.
 Sometimes, that means working late after everyone else has gone to bed so I can be present for school events and activities during the day.

 This juggling act is common among working mothers.
 Studies show that on top of performing paid work an average of 35.5 hours a week and doing chores for 13.2 hours a week, employed mothers aged 18-64 today spend more time actively caring for their children than their mothers and grandmothers did almost 50 years ago (Department of Labor).